132E/u1_lesson_intro_HTML/README.md

 - Must have at least 1 `p` tag.
 - Must have at least 1 `section` tag.
 - The `section` must have 2 `div` tags inside of it.
+- Create an Ordered List, and add 2-3 different Li elements inside of it.
+Look how the computer will automatically serialize and style these lists for us!

 Feel free to add images if you finish early!